Writers’ Trust Awards $139,000 to Canadian Writers

-The event was hosted by the books editor of The Globe and Mail, Jared Bland.
+The event, which was attended by 300 guests from the literary, arts and media communities, was hosted by the arts editor of The Globe and Mail, Jared Bland.

 Below are the prizes presented, with comments from the jurors.